 The morning plenary session concluded with video greetings from Portico Benefit Services, Lutheran Men in Mission and Lutheran Immigration and Refugee Service.

 Assembly members had the opportunity to visit ministry exhibits and attend two sessions of workshops before the afternoon plenary session, which focused on elections and resolutions.
 John Twardos, president of Lutheran Services in Iowa, shared greetings from LSI.
 Congregations brought 200 welcome kits to the Assembly to support LSI’s efforts to help refugees resettle in Iowa.

 Recognitions included ordination and congregation anniversaries, and a welcome to ministers and full communion partners who began serving in the synod since 2019.
 Outgoing Synod Council members were also recognized, including Syd Brinkman for her service as vice president during the last few years of transition.

 The Assembly concluded with Pastor Brown preaching at the closing worship service, which featured jazz music led by Jon Ailabouni.

-This year’s Synod Assembly offering has so far brought in $8,200.
+The Synod Assembly offering has brought in $8,086, as of June 30.
 This year’s offering supports the H. George Anderson Northeastern Iowa Synod Fund for Leaders to provide scholarships for seminary students from the Northeastern Iowa Synod and Lutheran Immigration and Refugee Service to support newly arrived refugees in America.